e-mission/e-mission-docs/docs/workshops/fall_2018/logistics.md

 1. [What is a pipeline?](https://youtu.be/XZmG0nBHvkY)

 Open Source Software (OSS) concepts:
-1. Is OSS just a way to get free code? [summary](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar), [detail, tells a good story](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/index.html)
+1. Is OSS just a way to get free code? [summary](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar), or [detail, tells a good story](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/index.html)
 1. [Why do you need source control?](https://youtu.be/OqmSzXDrJBk)
 1. [Tell me about github, branches, forks and pull requests](https://youtu.be/K0mgc3efx-A)
 1. [What is this command line thingy?](https://youtu.be/IVquJh3DXUA)